chrishah/short-read-processing-and-assembly/README.md

 ***ATTENTION***
 > If you are doing this exercise as part of a course you may be given separate test data.
 Please halt here and ask your instructors about this if you haven't received any information at this point.
+In the meantime maybe what you're looking for is explained [here](https://github.com/chrishah/short-read-processing-and-assembly/tree/data/download-and-subsample.md).
 Enjoy!

 __Optional__